hecatia-elegua/bilge/README.md

 assert_eq!(0b0000_0000_0000_0000_0000_0000_0001_0100, ise.value);
 ```

-Depending on what you're working with, there might be enum-based values with a lot of reserved variants.
+Depending on what you're working with, only a subset of enum values might be clear, or some values might be reserved.
-You can define those like this:
+In that case, you can use a fallback variant, defined like this:

 ```rust
 #[bitsize(32)]